 - Martin Roberts will then write to you with his findings within 21 days of sending you the acknowledgement letter.
-However, if the complaint is complicated further time may be needed.
-If so, Martin Roberts will write and tell you and set another time limit.
+However, if the complaint is complicated then further time may be needed.
+If so, Martin Roberts will write to tell you and set another time limit.

-- We may invite you to a meeting to discuss, and hopefully resolve, your complaint.
+- We may invite you to a meeting to discuss (and hopefully resolve) your complaint.
 Normally, we would do so at the same time as we write to you with our findings as referred to in paragraph 4 above.
-If you do not want a meeting or it is not possible, we will write to you with our suggestions for resolving the matter at the same time as we write to you with our findings or within 14 days of you indicating that you do not want a meeting or such a meeting is not possible.
+If you don’t want a meeting or it is not possible, then we will write to you with our suggestions for resolving the matter at the same time as we write to you with our findings or within 14 days of you indicating that you do not want a meeting or such a meeting is not possible.

-- At this stage, if you are still not satisfied, you should contact us again and we will arrange for another Director to review the decision.
+- If you are still not satisfied at this stage then you should contact us again and we will arrange for another Director to review the decision.

 - We will write to you within 14 days of receiving your request for a review, confirming our final position on your complaint and explaining our reasons.

-- If you are still not satisfied with our handling of your complaint you can ask the Legal Ombudsman (address : PO Box 6806, Wolverhampton, WV1 9WJ (website: firstname.lastname@example.org, telephone: 0300 555 0333), to consider the complaint.
-Normally you will need to bring a complaint to the Legal Ombudsman within six months of receiving a final written response from us about your complaint or within six years of the matter complained of or alternatively three years from the date when you should reasonably have known that there was a cause for complaint.
+- If you are still not satisfied with our handling of your complaint then you can ask the Legal Ombudsman to consider the complaint.
+(Address : PO Box 6806, Wolverhampton, WV1 9WJ (website: firstname.lastname@example.org, telephone: ).
+Normally you will need to bring a complaint to the Legal Ombudsman within six months of receiving a final written response from us about your complaint or within six years of the matter complained about or alternatively three years from the date when you should reasonably have known that there was a cause for complaint.

-- Alternative complaints bodies, such as pro-mediate (promediate.co.uk) exist which are competent to deal with complaints about legal services should both you and we wish to use such a scheme.
+- Alternative complaints bodies, such as pro-mediate (promediate.co.uk) exist which are competent to deal with complaints about legal services should both parties wish to use such a scheme.
 We currently do not use any alternative complaints bodies to resolve complaints.
 Unresolved complaints about our services will be dealt with by the Legal Ombudsman under the Statutory Complaint Scheme.